 Our favorite tours to Perú feature the cultural heritage of Incas, the beautiful cities of Lima and Cusco and take you to explore the Amazon.
+Visit Perú for beautiful landscapes, incredible history, and unique landmarks like Machu Picchu.
+No matter what you’re looking for, there’s a tour for that.

 Peru requires a tourist visa for some countries but not all of them.
 For example, citizens from the United States, Mexico, Canada, Spain, France, UK, Germany and Australia do not require a tourist visa.
 For other countries, please visit the official site of the Peruvian Ministry of Foreign Affairs.